OctopusDeploy/blog/blog/2020-04/publishing-a-package-to-octopus-with-github-actions/index.md

 ## Conclusion

-GitHub Actions are an excellent way to add continuous integration and delivery directly to your projects hosted there.
+GitHub Actions are an excellent way to add continuous integration and delivery directly to your projects hosted on GitHub.
 When combined with the Octopus CLI, you've got a powerful onramp to repeatable, reliable deployments.